NullArray/RootHelper/README.md

 `SBD` or Static Binary Deployer has been added to the tools available for download with RootHelper.

 `Auto-Root-Exploit` Is now available through RootHelper.
-The author of which is accredited below.

 `BashArk`; a post-exploitation tool.
 Is now available for download with RootHelper.
-The author of this tool is accredited for their work under the 'Acknowledgements' header a little further down in this README.md.

 A new version of `Linux Exploit Suggester` has been released.
 It is an updated version based on the old one by PenturaLabs.
-The author of this tool and others available through RootHelper are accredited for their work below.
+The author of this tool and all others available through RootHelper are accredited for their excellent work below.